Lake Wakatipu

 Lake Wakatipu and Queenstown: The Scenery Is Real

-Glenorchy is 45km north on the lake’s western shore — a 45-minute drive on a road that runs along the lakeside for most of its length.
-The village is tiny and is the starting point for hikes into the Mount Aspiring National Park, including the Rees-Dart Track and the Routeburn Track.
-It’s also where much of The Lord of the Rings was filmed, which brings its own tourist infrastructure but doesn’t ruin the place.
-The café in Glenorchy serves good food in a building with a corrugated iron roof and a view of the Dart River valley.
+Glenorchy is 45 kilometres north on the lake’s western shore – a 45-minute drive along a road that runs lakeside for most of its length, past the Cecil and Walter Peaks across the water.
+The village is the starting point for several serious multi-day hikes into Mount Aspiring National Park, including the Routeburn Track and the Rees-Dart Track.
+Much of The Lord of the Rings was filmed in the valleys around Glenorchy, which brings its own tourist infrastructure but doesn’t ruin the place.
+The café in the village serves good food and the view of the Dart River valley from the car park is available without any additional effort.

-The Routeburn Track is one of New Zealand’s nine Great Walks: 32km, typically done in 2-3 days, running through beech forest and alpine terrain between the Routeburn and Hollyford valleys.
-Huts are bookable through DOC (Department of Conservation) and should be reserved 6 months ahead for the main season (October-April).
-Walk it independently if you’re fit and experienced; guided options exist for those who prefer company.
+The Routeburn Track is one of New Zealand’s nine designated Great Walks: 32 kilometres through beech forest and alpine terrain, typically completed in 2-3 days.
+Huts are bookable through the Department of Conservation and need to be reserved 6 months ahead for the October-April main season.

 Queenstown Hill (Te Taumata o Rahiri) rises directly above town.
-A 2-3 hour return walk from the town centre reaches the summit at 907m with uninterrupted views down the lake and across to the Remarkables.
-Go early morning for the best light.
+The return walk from the centre takes 2-3 hours and reaches 907 metres with unobstructed views down the lake and across to the Remarkables.
+Go early morning for the best light before the afternoon cloud builds.

 Where to Eat

-Fergburger on Shotover Street is the legendary Queenstown burger joint that operates 21 hours a day and usually has a queue.
-The burgers are genuinely very good.
-Go between 11am and noon or after 9pm to minimise the wait.
+Fergburger on Shotover Street operates 21 hours a day.
+The queue is real and the burgers genuinely justify it.
+Go between 11am and noon or after 9pm.

-Rata on The Mall does excellent modern New Zealand cooking using South Island produce.
-It’s the most serious restaurant in town.
-Book ahead.
+Rata on The Mall does modern New Zealand cooking using South Island produce.
+The most serious restaurant in town; book ahead.

 Getting There

 Queenstown Airport receives direct flights from Auckland, Christchurch, and Wellington, plus international flights from Sydney, Melbourne, and some Asian cities.
-The airport is 7km from central Queenstown; taxis and shuttles run frequently.
+The airport is 7 kilometres from central Queenstown.